-Australians want more lessons about health and wellbeing in primary schools to help equip students for adult life, Medibank research reveals.
+Aussies want more health and wellbeing lessons in primary schools to equip students for adult life

 Most Australians – whether they are parents or not – believe it is important for children to learn about healthy diet, exercise and mental wellbeing at school, according to a national survey commissioned by Medibank.

 The community perception survey, designed to coincide with the beginning of the school year, asked Australians questions about children’s learning experiences at school and their expectations about what children should have in their lunchbox.

 Jason Gowie, Divisional General Manager of Sales and Service at Medibank, says the responses indicated that most people identified the importance of teaching about good health at a grassroots level.

 “Building better health outcomes for the future is a goal we all can aim for, and getting children to think about the things they can do to be healthy is a great first step,” he says.
 “It is heartening that the Australian population shares a common view when it comes to opportunities for more health and wellbeing in schools.”

 The responses to the survey were consistent across all the demographics of participants of the survey including age, gender, income and whether or not respondents were parents.

 When it comes to a healthy school lunchbox, most respondents (85%) said they thought fruit should feature daily.
 Vegetables and dairy products were also expected to be included in the lunchbox daily by over 50% of respondents.